 Young plants may be moved again in the fall season of their third year to a more permanent location.
-Allow at least 4 to 5‘ for each plant (3′ for herbaceous peonies) choosing a well drained site with 5-6 hours of sun.
+Allow at least 4 to 5‘ for each plant (3′ for herbaceous peonies) choosing a well drained site with 5-6 hours of sun for tree peonies.
 Tree peony seedlings will often start to bloom in their fourth year.
 While herbaceous will sometimes bloom in their third year.
 Keep in mind that peonies sometimes take several years of immature flowers before they show their mature form.

 We have found this ‘direct’ seeding method very effective for seeds of Northwest Cultivar group Chinese (P.rockii) tree peonies such as ‘Snow Lotus‘ and herbaceous peonies.
 Seeds from other hybrid groups of tree peonies may germinate more easy with the benefit of the steps described below.

 Open freshly harvested seed pods as described above.
-Instead of opening seed pods immediately after harvesting, some growers allow the pods to cure in brown paper bag for a week in your garage or a shady, dry and not to hot space.
+Instead of opening seed pods immediately after harvesting, some growers allow the pods to cure in brown paper bag for a week in your garage or a shady, dry area.
 After a week, carefully open the seedpods.

 Place the seeds in a zip-lock bag of slightly damp fine sand or vermiculite.
 Put the bag in a warm place (around 80 degrees).
 We use the top of our refrigerator.
 Root growth may commence in 4-12 weeks, after which point the sprouted seeds (identifiable by protruding white rootlet) can be planted outside as described above or put in a refrigerator for a period of cold stratification of 3 months at 40 degrees (the vegetable crisper of the refrigerator is a good spot).